Data-driven discovery of reduced plasma physics models from fully-kinetic simulations: Results

 We examine how SR can be used to discover reduced PDE models of plasma dynamics from the data of first-principles PIC simulations.
-The PIC method provides a self-consistent and fully kinetic (particle-based) description of a plasma (see Supplementary Material, SM), and hence it is a good starting point from which reduced plasma models can be constructed.
+The PIC method provides a self-consistent and fully kinetic (particle-based) description of a plasma (see Appendix \ref{app:pic}), and hence it is a good starting point from which reduced models of collisionless or weakly collisional plasmas can be constructed.

-\textit{The Vlasov equation.} We begin by considering the problem of recovering one of the most fundamental equations in plasma physics -- the kinetic Vlasov equation [Figure~\ref{fig1}(c)] -- which describes the evolution of the distribution function $f(\mathbf{x},\mathbf{v},t)$ of a collisionless plasma in phase space (where $\mathbf{x}$, $\mathbf{v}$ and $t$ are respectively space, velocity and time coordinates).
-We analyze the plasma distribution function (constructed from the simulated particles) and associated electromagnetic fields of a system of counter-propagating electron streams undergoing the electrostatic two-stream instability \cite{ONeil71} [Figure \ref{fig1} (a1); see SM for a detailed description of simulation parameters].
+\textbf{The Vlasov equation.} We begin by considering the problem of recovering one of the most fundamental equations in plasma physics -- the kinetic Vlasov equation [Figure~\ref{fig1}(c)] -- which describes the evolution of the distribution function $f(\mathbf{x},\mathbf{v},t)$ of a collisionless plasma in phase space (where $\mathbf{x}$, $\mathbf{v}$ and $t$ are respectively space, velocity and time coordinates).
+We analyze the plasma distribution function (constructed from the simulated particles) and associated electromagnetic fields of a system of counter-propagating electron streams undergoing the electrostatic two-stream instability \cite{ONeil71} [Figure \ref{fig1} (a1); see Appendix \ref{app:datagen} for a detailed description of simulation parameters].
 This data is representative of prototypical nonlinear plasma dynamics in phase space.
 Based on this data, we aim to infer the PDE that governs the evolution of the distribution function $\partial_t f$ (where $\partial_\alpha$ denotes partial differentiation with respect to coordinate $\alpha$).
-As in Refs. \cite{Brunton2016,Rudy2017,Schaeffer2017}, this inference is posed as a SR problem, where we seek to find the sparsest PDE (with least number of terms) that best describes the data (in a least squares sense) from a large space of candidate PDEs.
+As in Refs. \cite{Brunton2016,Rudy2017,Schaeffer2017a}, this inference is posed as a SR problem, where we seek to find the sparsest PDE (with least number of terms) that best describes the data (in a least squares sense) from a large space of candidate PDEs.